 If you have seen a piece of land and want to find out if it is registered you can search the Land Registry records for a fee of just £3.
-If you find that the land is not registered then it comes down to doing some detective work and research to find out if there is an owner of the derelict land.
+If you find that the land is not registered then it comes down to doing some detective work and research to find out who owns the derelict land or property.

 The first place to make enquiries is with nearby neighbours or owners of adjoining land.
 Asking around local residents who have been living nearby for years is another good source of information.
 Additionally, local post offices and pubs may also be able to provide details of who owns the land.